Connect with us

 It doesn’t help that in 2018, a study revealed that Malaysia ranks TOP 6 in the world for cyberbullying, and is horrifically second among Asian countries – just behind India.

-Cyberbullying 1
+cyberbullying 1

 Why are we normalising negative remarks instead of positive ones?